Interaction-free measurement of multiple objects using a universal integrated photonic processor: Optimal efficiency with multiple objects

-As discussed in Sec.\ref{section:multiple_object_UPP}, the experimental results obtained with the QPU for the $n$-object setup in Fig.\ref{fig:n_objects} were obtained by fixing the reflectivity $R_i$ of the pair of beamsplitters in the $i^{th}$ EV box to be all equal to $R_i=0.5$.
+As discussed in Sec.\ref{section:multiple_object_UPP}, the experimental results from the QPU for the $n$-object setup in Fig.\ref{fig:n_objects} were obtained by fixing the reflectivity $R_i$ of the pair of beamsplitters in the $i^{th}$ EV box to be all equal to $R_i=0.5$.
 However, this choice of $R_i$ does not yield the optimal efficiency attainable for the $n$ object IFM scheme.
-For example, in the $n=1$ scheme, corresponding to the standard EV task, we discussed in Sec.\ref{section:EV} how the optimal value for $\eta$ of $0.5$ is asymptotically approached as $R \mapsto 1$, with the caveat that $R$ cannot be exactly equal to unity, otherwise the possibility of interaction with the object is null, and an IFM cannot be performed.
-We further discussed that, as $R\mapsto 1$, the probability $P_{\text{IFM}}$ of a click at the dark detector vanishes, with most probes ending up at the light detector instead.
+For example, in the $n=1$ scheme, corresponding to the standard EV task, we discussed in Sec.\ref{section:EV} how the optimal value for $\eta$ of $0.5$ is asymptotically approached as $R \to 1$, with the caveat that $R$ cannot be exactly equal to unity, otherwise the possibility of interaction with the object is null, and an IFM cannot be performed.
+We further discussed that, as $R\to 1$, the probability $P_{\text{IFM}}$ of a click at the dark detector vanishes, with most probes ending up at the light detector instead.
 In this situation, an increasing number of trials need to be performed on average before an IFM outcome is observed.
-The optimal $R_i^{\text{opt}}$ values yielding maximum efficiency were numerically determined for the IFM schemes with $n = 2-8$.
+The optimal $R_i^{\text{opt}}$ values yielding maximum efficiency were numerically determined for the IFM schemes with $n = 2$-$8$.
 Curiously, we found that the optimal choice $R_i^{\text{opt}}$ for the beamsplitters in the $i^{th}$ EV box is the same regardless of the number of objects we consider.
-For instance, the optimal choice for $R_1^{\text{opt}}$, corresponding to the EV box in the two uppermost modes, is fixed at $R_1\mapsto 1$, whether we consider it in the $n=1$ scheme, the $n=2$ scheme, the $n=3$ one, and so on.
+For instance, the optimal choice for $R_1^{\text{opt}}$, corresponding to the EV box in the two uppermost modes, is fixed at $R_1\to 1$, whether we consider it in the $n=1$ scheme, the $n=2$ scheme, the $n=3$ one, and so on.
 All other optimal $R_i^{\text{opt}}$ values are likewise independent of the scheme.
 These are represented in Fig.\ref{fig:optimal_R}.
 We see that, to maximize $\eta(n)$, the reflectivity of the beamsplitters of each EV box, from the top to the bottom mode, seems to asymptotically approach $R=0.5$.
-In Fig.\ref{fig:eta(n)_plot}, we represented the optimal efficiency for the $n=1,..,5$ IFM schemes, numerically computed using the $R_i^{\text{opt}}$ from Fig.\ref{fig:optimal_R}.
+In Fig.\ref{fig:eta(n)_plot}, we represented the optimal efficiency for the $n=1,..,5$ IFM schemes computed using the $R_i^{\text{opt}}$ from Fig.\ref{fig:optimal_R}.
 However, we did not use this set of $R_i$ when acquiring experimental data from the QPU, and instead opted to set $R_i=0.5$ for all boxes.
-Beyond simplifying the configuration of the QPU, the main reason for this option has to do with the difficulty in accumulating photon counting statistics using the optimal setup.
-Since $R_1^{\text{opt}} \mapsto 1$, if we were to program the QPU using $R_1$ close to unity, many trials would be required in order to obtain a statistically significant sample of all possible outcomes for the circuits with larger $n$.
+The principal reason for this choice has to do with the vanishingly small probability $P_{\rm IFM}(n)$ of the counterfactual outcome for the $R_i^{\text{opt}}$ configuration, which makes it difficult to accumulate photon counting statistics at the IFM detector using the optimal setup.
+If we were to program the QPU using $R_1$ close to unity, many trials would be required in order to obtain a statistically significant sample of all possible outcomes for the circuits with larger $n$.
 For example, setting $R_1\approx 0.99$ and $R_i = R_i^{\text{opt}}$ for $i = 2,..,5$ in the $n=5$ scheme, the $P_{\text{IFM}}$ probability, corresponding to obtaining a click at the dark detector $D_5$ in a given trial, would be only of the order of $10^{-5}$.
+Gathering enough samples to properly estimate such a small probability was not feasible when using the cloud-accessible QPU.
+This motivated our choice of $R_i=0.5$, which corresponds to the configuration that maximizes $P_{\rm IFM}(n)$.
+Not only did it simplify the configuration of the QPU, it facilitated the collection of meaningful statistics for the larger $n$ schemes.
+This illustrates the practical considerations discussed in Sec.\ref{section:our_multiple_object}, where we argued that it is not clear whether maximizing the efficiency is always desirable in practical settings, since it comes at the price of requiring an exponentially increasing amount of resources to obtain a reliable IFM detection when increasing the number of objects.
+Furthermore, as can be seen from Fig.\ref{fig:eta(n)_plot}, the difference between the optimal expected efficiency and the one corresponding to the symmetric $R_i=0.5$ configuration is smaller as more objects are added, and the collected data still capture the meaningful behaviour of quickly decreasing efficiency with increasing $n$.